aimakh/JS-BQ-TASK/README.md

 # JS-BQ-TASK

-This is my repository of Javascript Tasks (BANO QABIL)
+This is my repository of Javascript Assignments (BANO QABIL)